Home » DIY » Scrap Wood Christmas Decor

 peace joy scrap wood christmas decor MyRepurposedLife

-Maybe you like the peace and joy scrap blocks better?
+Perhaps you prefer the peace and joy scrap blocks?
 Without the pedestal and base?

 More Scrap Wood Christmas Decor Projects